-Every thriving nation has been built on either skilfully utilising internal resources or have created global demand for a service or industry: The UK has strong financial and corporate offerings plus its geo-positioning (GMT) allows it to be a central commercial trading point for the world.
+Every thriving nation has been built on either skilfully utilizing internal resources or have created global demand for a service or industry: The UK has strong financial and corporate offerings plus its geo-positioning (GMT) allows it to be a central commercial trading point for the world.

-Germany has always had a rich source of steel enabling the production of cars, rail brands and manufacturing.
+Germany has always had a rich source of steel enabling the production of cars, rail brands, and manufacturing.
 In addition, it continues to be a market leader in developing technologies to compliment those industries thus allowing the country to thrive as a major European power.

-The Nordic countries are rich in mineral resources of which they have converted the revenues into national trust funds to aid its citizens many of whom develop skills in trade, innovation and finance (and now Fintech).
+The Nordic countries are rich in mineral resources of which they have converted the revenues into national trust funds to aid its citizens many of whom develop skills in trade, innovation, and finance (and now Fintech).

 Though Japan is a geographically smaller and is made up of two islands it continues to prosper by becoming a global leader in the exporting of innovation, artificial intelligence (robotics), fishing stocks and even ‘exports’ financial aid (loans) to other countries due to strong and disciplined monetary policy.

-Russia is mineral-rich and has outsourced its intelligence gathering skills, military technology and training for years.
-The US has invested heavily in services, human capital and innovation – to a large extent immigration has played a major role in these areas of growth.
+Russia is mineral-rich and has outsourced its intelligence gathering skills, military technology, and training for years.
+The US has invested heavily in services, human capital, and innovation – to a large extent immigration has played a major role in these areas of growth.

 The ability to offer the global economy a form of expertise or goods/service can attribute hugely to each country’s economic wealth: Israel – military and intelligence; Brazil agriculture and tourism not to mention countries in the Far East – oil and fossil fuels.

-Most African countries obtain their sources of income (though not as much as they should) from natural minerals, agriculture and tourism.
-Ghana has gold and cocoa; Nigeria – oil; South Africa – Gold and many mineral resources; Kenya and Tanzania – tourism.
+Most African countries obtain their sources of income (though not as much as they should) from natural minerals, agriculture, and tourism.
+Ghana has gold and cocoa; Nigeria – oil; South Africa – gold and many mineral resources; Kenya and Tanzania – tourism.
 Even a poor country like Zambia has survived because of its coal and coffee reserves.